SevenShepherd/SevenShepherd.github.io/_posts/2024-07-24-what-is-a-cult.markdown

 - **Founded**: ...
 - **Notoriety**: These are the false teachers the Apostle Peter warned us about in 2 Peter 2:1-2,12,17,19 NET.

-<a name="Overview-Section-Two" href="#contents" style="font-size:1.6em;">3.3 Overview of Scriptural Teachings</a>

-### ✅ Correct teachings from scripture are as follows:

-- The Bible is against the heresy of legalism, but supports Christ's fruit-bearing metaphor of resulting obedience to God.
-    - Justification is by faith alone (Eph 2:8-10; Gal 2:16,21; 3:10-12; 5:4; Ro 3:20,28), but the faith that saves is never alone in the person justified (1Jn 2:3-6; 3:6-10; 5:3-4 Jn 14:15,21; 15:10).
-    - Saving faith &ldquo;*results*&rdquo; in (**not** &ldquo;*includes*&rdquo;) obedience to God (1Jn 2:3-6; 3:6-10; 5:3-4 Jn 14:15,21; 15:10), and good works that &ldquo;*follow after*&rdquo; (**not** &ldquo;*merits*&rdquo;) justification (James 2:14-26; Eph 2:10).
-    - True Christians love God by obeying him (1Jn 2:3-6; 3:6-10; 5:3-4 Jn 14:15,21; 15:10).
-    - Obedience does not merit salvation, the Holy Spirit produces obedience (1Cor 3:6-7; Ga 5:22-23 NLT; Jn 15:4-5, Ac 17:30; 1Jn 2:4).
-    - Faith is not a work (Romans 4:5), and repentance is a fruit (Mt 3:8-10 NLT).
-- Repentance is the immediate fruit of a genuine non-superficial faith.
-    - Repentance is the &ldquo;*resulting*&rdquo; fruit of genuine saving faith.
-Repentance is a heartfelt sorrow for sin, a renouncing of it, and a sincere commitment to forsake it and walk in obedience to Christ (Acts 26:18,20; 3:19; Mt 3:8 NLT; Rev 2:5).
-    - Repentance is produced from **a Godly sorrow** and **leads to salvation and eternal life** (2 Cor.
-7:10; Acts 11:18).
-    - The message that &lsquo;*There is forgiveness of sins for all who repent.*&rsquo; should be preached to the entire world in the name of Jesus Christ (Luke 24:47; Acts 2:38; 3:19; 5:31).
-- The Bible is against the heresy of antinomianism.
-    - We are set free from sin, but not set free to sin (1 Jn 3:6-10; 5:18; Jd 4 NET; Ro 6:1-2,15; 3:8,31; Heb 10:26-31; 6:4-6; Lk 9:62).
-    - Christians do not "practice" sin, abuse grace as a license to sin, or remain in a lifestyle of sin (1 Jn 3:6-10; 5:18; Jd 4 NET; Ro 6:1-2,15; 3:8,31; Heb 10:26-31; 6:4-6; Lk 9:62).
-    - Everyone sins (1 Jn 1:8–10), but not everyone pursues lifestyles of indulgent sin (1Jn 3:6-10).
-Though we may stumble, make mistakes, and God forbid backslide, there is no such thing as a born again Christian that &ldquo;*practices*&rdquo; sin (habitually and continually pursuing a lifestyle of sin).
-    - We are no longer under the law (Ro 6:1-2,14-15; Gal 3:23-25; Gal 5:18; Col 2:14), but we still uphold the law (Romans 3:31).
-- Christianity is a call to discipleship (**Mt 10:38 NLT**; Mt 16:24; **Lk 9:23** Lk 9:62; **Lk 14:27**; Mk 8:34...
-Jn 15:8 ESV; Mt 3:10; 25:30).

-### ⚠️ Warnings from the Apostles

-Because I already addressed [the heresy of antinomianism](https://www.gotquestions.org/antinomianism.html) multiple times, I'm going to briefly cover the topic here:

-> <sup style="font-weight:bold;">1</sup> But false prophets arose among the people, just as <span style="font-weight:bold;">there will be false teachers among you.
-These false teachers will infiltrate your midst with destructive heresies,</span> <span style="font-weight:bold;color:OrangeRed;">even to the point of denying the <span style="font-size:1.2em;color:Red;">Master</span> who bought them</span>.
-As a result, they will bring swift destruction on themselves. <sup style="font-weight:bold;">2</sup> And <span style="font-weight:bold;color:OrangeRed;">many will follow their <span style="font-size:1.2em;color:Red;">[debauched](https://dictionary.cambridge.org/us/dictionary/english/debauched) lifestyles</span></span>.
-Because of these false teachers, the way of truth will be slandered. &mdash; [2 Peter 2:1-2 NET](https://www.biblegateway.com/passage/?search=2+Peter+2%3A1-2&version=NET)

-1. **The Apostle Peter** reveals that false teachers would infiltrate the church, lead many into [debauched](https://dictionary.cambridge.org/us/dictionary/english/debauched) lifestyles, slandering the way of truth with their destructive heresies.
-In 2 Peter 2 he describes them as, <span style="font-weight:bold;color:orangered;">*&ldquo;brute beasts, creatures of instinct, born only to be caught and destroyed&rdquo;*</span> (v.
-12), <span style="font-weight:bold;color:orangered;">*&ldquo;springs without water and mists driven by a storm&rdquo;*</span> (v.
-17), and <span style="font-weight:bold;color:orangered;">*&ldquo;slaves of depravity&rdquo;*</span> (v.
-19).
-These statements showcase that the subjects were unregenerate professors of the faith.
-2. **The Apostle John<sup>[[1]](https://sevenshepherd.github.io/practicing-sin/) [[2]](https://sevenshepherd.github.io/1-John-2-4/)</sup>** completely obliterates antinomianism in 1 Jn 2:3-6 when he says, <span style="font-weight:bold;color:orangered;">*&ldquo;Whoever says “I know him” but does not keep his commandments is a liar, and the truth is not in him.&rdquo;*</span> He later states, in 1 John 3:7-9, <span style="font-weight:bold;color:orangered;">*&ldquo;Little children, let no one deceive you. ...
-Whoever makes a practice of sinning is of the devil, ...
-No one born of God makes a practice of sinning ...&rdquo;*</span> proving, without a shadow of a doubt, that a true born again has undergone regeneration by the power and indwelling of the Holy Spirit.
-They no longer &ldquo;*practice*&rdquo; and pursue lifestyles of sin.
-3. **The Apostle Jude** in Jd 4 NET calls the church to defend the truth aggressively against this infiltration of dualistic antinomianism when he says, *&ldquo;For certain men have secretly slipped in among you—men who long ago were marked out for the condemnation I am about to describe—<span style="font-weight:bold;color:orangered;">ungodly men who have turned the grace of our God into a license for evil</span> and who deny our only Master and Lord, Jesus Christ.&rdquo;*
-4. **The Apostle Paul** conquers this extremism in Romans 6:1-2,15 when he says, <span style="font-style:italic;font-weight:bold;color:orangered;">&ldquo;What then?
-Shall we sin because we are not under law but under grace? <span style="font-size:1.2em;color:red;">Absolutely not!</span>&rdquo;</span> Paul also debunks [dispensational antinomianism](https://www.gotquestions.org/antinomianism.html) when he says, <span style="font-style:italic;font-weight:bold;color:orangered;">&ldquo;Do we then nullify the law through faith? <span style="font-size:1.2em;color:red;">Absolutely not!</span> Instead we uphold the law.&rdquo;</span> (Rom 3:31 NET; 1 Cor 6:9–11; 9:21).

-**The Apostle Paul** thoroughly warned New Testament Christians (You & Me). **These warnings were written to people** who would be listening to the New Testament epistles as they were read aloud **in New Testament Churches** (cf. 1 Cor.
-6:9-11; 2 Cor.
-13:5; Heb.
-3:12; 1 Jn 2:3-6; 3:6, 9-10; 14).

-> <sup style="font-weight:bold;">19</sup> Now the works of the flesh are obvious: sexual immorality, impurity, depravity, <sup style="font-weight:bold;">20</sup> idolatry, sorcery, hostilities, strife, jealousy, outbursts of anger, selfish rivalries, dissensions, factions, <sup style="font-weight:bold;">21</sup> envying, murder, drunkenness, carousing, and similar things. <span style="font-weight:bold;color:goldenrod;">I am <span style="font-size:1.2em;color:#e6b800;">warning</span> you, as I had warned you before:</span> <span style="font-weight:bold;color:orangered;">Those who <span style="font-size:1.2em;color:red;">practice</span> such things <span style="font-size:1.2em;color:red;">will not</span> inherit the kingdom of God!</span> &mdash; Galatians 5:19-21 NET

-Practice in this sense means a lifelong continual pattern.
-It speaks of the pursuit of a lifestyle of indulgent sin.
-This does not mean that you will not have sin or that you will be perfect, in fact you may struggle with sin, make mistakes, and even backslide.
-A true Christian will undergo decreasing patterns of sin (1 John 3:8–9; cf. Rom.
-6:14–18) in their progressive sanctification.
-They will not remain in their old way of life (2 Cor.
-5:17; 1Jn 3:31).

-> <sup style="font-weight:bold;">9</sup> Do you not know that <span style="font-weight:bold;color:orangered;">the unrighteous <span style="font-size:1.2em;color:red;">will not</span> inherit the kingdom of God</span>?
-Do not be deceived!
-The sexually immoral, idolaters, adulterers, passive homosexual partners, practicing homosexuals, <sup style="font-weight:bold;">10</sup> thieves, the greedy, drunkards, the verbally abusive, and swindlers will not inherit the kingdom of God. <sup style="font-weight:bold;">11</sup> Some of you <span style="font-weight:bold;font-size:1.2em;color:#009933;">once lived</span> this way.
-But you were washed, you were sanctified, you were justified in the name of the Lord Jesus Christ and by the Spirit of our God. &mdash; 1 Cor.
-6:9-11 NET

-The Apostle Paul calls on us to examine or test our faith, to see if it is genuine, to see if Jesus is really living in us.
-If he is, well, then you have a living faith, if not, then you have a dead faith and are disqualified, or fail the test of genuine faith.

-> Examine yourselves to see if your faith is genuine.
-Test yourselves.
-Surely you know that Jesus Christ is among you; if not, you have failed the test of genuine faith. &mdash; 2 Cor.
-13:5 NLT

-Finally, I would like you all to ruminate and hang on every word from the Apostle John.

-> <sup style="font-weight:bold;">6</sup> No one who abides in him keeps on sinning; no one who keeps on sinning has either seen him or known him. <sup style="font-weight:bold;">7</sup> <span style="font-weight:bold;color:GoldenRod;">Little children, let no one deceive you.</span> <span style="font-weight:bold;color:#3EA055;">Whoever practices righteousness is righteous, as he is righteous.</span> <sup style="font-weight:bold;">8</sup> <span style="font-weight:bold;color:OrangeRed;">Whoever makes a practice of sinning is of the devil</span>, for the devil has been sinning from the beginning.
-The reason the Son of God appeared was to destroy the works of the devil. <sup style="font-weight:bold;">9</sup> <span style="font-weight:bold;color:OrangeRed;">No one born of God makes a practice of sinning</span>, for God's seed abides in him; and <span style="font-weight:bold;color:OrangeRed;">he cannot keep on sinning</span>, because he has been born of God. <sup style="font-weight:bold;">10</sup> <span style="font-size:1.2em;font-weight:bold;color:GoldenRod;">By this it is evident</span> <span style="font-size:1.2em;font-weight:bold;color:#3EA055;">who are the children of God</span>, and <span style="font-size:1.2em;font-weight:bold;color:Red;">who are the children of the devil</span>: <span style="font-weight:bold;color:DarkOrchid;">whoever does not practice righteousness is not of God</span>, nor is the one who does not love his brother. &mdash; 1 John 3:6-10 ESV

 <!--
 ### 1. **Docetism**
 - **Notoriety**: Falsely believed that Jesus' physical body was an illusion and that He did not truly suffer on the cross.